-Based on the alternative richness, for each galaxy selection, we investigate the biases of pairwise kSZ, pairwise velocity, and optical depth\,(Fig.\,\ref{fig:bias_is_one}).
-For selections that yield $M-\lambda$ relations consistent with DES-Y1 in the z$=0.2-0.6$ range and within each of the four redshift bins, the biases are shown in blue (DES 2$\sigma$) and orange (DES 1$\sigma$) violin plots.
+Based on the alternative richness, for each galaxy selection we investigated the biases of pairwise kSZ signals, pairwise velocity, and optical depth\,(Fig.\,\ref{fig:bias_is_one}).
+For selections that yield $M-\lambda$ relations consistent with DES-Y1 in the z$=0.2-0.6$ range and within each of the four redshift bins, the biases are shown in the blue (DES 2$\sigma$) and orange (DES 1$\sigma$) violin plots.
 All these points are consistent with unity within 1$\sigma$.
-Fig.\,\ref{fig:bias_is_one} is based on a photometric aperture $R_{\theta}=2.7'$, and Fig.\,\ref{fig:bias_is_one_AP2p1} shows a similar result for $R_{\theta}=2.1'$, where the biases remain consistent with unity within 1.34$\sigma$.
-For $R_{\theta}=2.7'$, the result indicates that there is no significant bias on pairwise kSZ, pairwise velocity, or optical depth above the levels of $19\%, 11\%, 9\%$, respectively.
-The median uncertainty levels across galaxy selections are $16\%, 10\%, 8\%$, respectively.
+Figure\,\ref{fig:bias_is_one} is based on a photometric aperture, $R_{\theta}=2.7'$, and Fig.\,\ref{fig:bias_is_one_AP2p1} shows a similar result for $R_{\theta}=2.1'$, where the biases remain consistent with unity within 1.34$\sigma$.
+For $R_{\theta}=2.7'$, the result indicates that there is no significant bias on pairwise kSZ signals, pairwise velocity, or optical depth above the levels of $19\%$, $11\%$, and $9\%$, respectively.
+The median uncertainty levels across galaxy selections are $16\%$, $10\%$, and $8\%$, respectively.